AdobeDocs/release-notes.en/current.md

 ### Mobile Services and Mobile SDK {#mobile}

-The following updates are available in Mobile Services and Mobile SDK:
+iOS and Android were updated as follows:

 **iOS**

-* Target: All requests now include the client and the `sessionId` in the URL query parameters.
+* Adobe Target: All requests now include the client and the `sessionId` in the URL query parameters.
-* Target: Fixed a memory leak.
+* Adobe Target: Fixed a memory leak.
 * The double encoding of the visitor ID URL, which contains characters such as _%25_, was being flagged in security reviews.
 This issue has been fixed.

 **Android**